 An evaluation team will consider each tender and score it in line with the Evaluation Model included in our tender documents.
 We may contact you to seek clarification on your tender and your response to any clarifications will be considered and evaluated as part of your tender response.
 The preferred bidder will normally be the bidder that has achieved the highest score following the evaluation.

 Once the evaluation is complete, the successful and unsuccessful tenderers will be notified.
 Depending on the procurement process followed, unsuccessful tenderers may receive written feedback at this point.
 If you do not receive written feedback you can request feedback by applying to the Council.
 We will also accept requests for feedback from successful tenderers.

 How we pay our suppliers

-In order to ensure payments are processed as quickly as possible, you should comply with the guidance on the submission of invoices.
+In order to ensure payments are processed as quickly as possible, you should comply with the guidance in the Suppliers Payment document (DOCX, 42.65 KB).

 Support for business and the third sector

 Want to do business with Warwickshire County Council?

 If you are interested in doing business with Warwickshire County Council visit the Council’s tendering opportunities page to view all current procurement opportunities.

 A free online procurement course ‘Winning the Contract’ is available to help businesses and third sector organisations learn about public procurement and how to bid for public-sector contracts.

 For business support and details of local initiatives please visit our business pages.